Tutoriels Backend

 Noticed :

-The favicon.ico file represents your application icon. you can customize it.
+The favicon.ico file represents your application's icon.

 In this example you can retrieve the one from this repository.